knetikmedia/knetikcloud-csharp-net20-client/docs/CategoriesApi.md

 <a name="gettags"></a>
 # **GetTags**
-> ModelPageResourcestring GetTags (int? size, int? page)
+> PageResourcestring GetTags (int? size, int? page)

 List all trivia tags in the system